prateektrisect/Lab_assignments/S4/T2/README.md

 ## Problem Statement
 Given an integer array as input.
-Use isMultipleOf3 function from Task 1.1 to print Yes/No for each element in the array.
+Use is Multiple Of 3 function from Task 1.1 to print Yes/No for each element in the array.